High-Altitude Vegetable Gardening Made Simple

 High-Altitude Growing Seasonal Guidance

 Knowing when to plant—and when to protect—is key at elevation.
+For maximum crop production, frost protection and water management are crucial.

-Late frosts are common.
+In spring, late frosts are common.
 Focus on cold-tolerant crops and protect seedlings.

-Water deeply and consistently.
+In summer, water deeply and consistently.
 Watch for sun stress and wind damage.

-Extend the season with row covers, cold frames, or containers.
+In fall, extend the season with row covers, cold frames, or containers.

-Plan next season, improve soil, and prepare beds for spring.
+In winter, plan next season, improve soil, and prepare beds for spring.

 Common High-Altitude Gardening Mistakes